MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementDirectoryResourceNamespace.md

 ```

 ### -ResourceActions
-Operations that an authorized principal are allowed to perform.
+Operations that an authorized principal is allowed to perform.
 To construct, see NOTES section for RESOURCEACTIONS properties and create a hash table.

 ```yaml